TuRz4m/Ark-docker/README.md

 `0 0 * * * arkmanager backup >> /ark/log/crontab.log 2&>1`
 *You can check [this website](http://www.unix.com/man-page/linux/5/crontab/) for more information on cron.*

+To add mods, you only need to change the variable ark_GameModIds in *arkmanager.cfg* with a list of your modIds (like this  `ark_GameModIds="987654321,1234568"`).
+If UPDATEONSTART is enable, just restart your docker or use `docker exec ark arkmanager update --update-mods`.

 ---

 ## Recommended Usage
 - First run
  `docker run -it -p 7778:7778 -p 7778:7778/udp -p 27015:27015 -p 27015:27015/udp -p 32330:32330 -e SESSIONNAME=myserver -e ADMINPASSWORD="mypasswordadmin" -e AUTOUPDATE=120 -e AUTOBACKUP=60 -e WARNMINUTE=30 -v /my/path/to/ark:/ark --name ark turzam/ark`
 - Wait for ark to be downloaded installed and launched, then Ctrl+C to stop the server.
-- Modify */my/path/to/ark/GameUserSetting.ini and Game.ini*
+- Edit */my/path/to/ark/GameUserSetting.ini and Game.ini*
+- Edit */my/path/to/ark/arkserver.cfg* to add mods and configure warning time.
 - Add auto update every day and autobackup by editing */my/path/to/ark/crontab* with this lines :
 `0 0 * * * arkmanager update --warn --update-mods >> /ark/log/crontab.log 2&>1`
 `0 0 * * * arkmanager backup >> /ark/log/crontab.log 2&>1`
 - `docker start ark`